gregcaporaso/microbiogeo/doc/notes/partial_mantel.rst

 System Setup and Required Dependencies
 --------------------------------------
 :note: The instructions that follow have been tested only on Mac OS x 10.7.3, but should be backward compatible for most Intel based Macs.

-The following used a local install of QIIME 1.4.0-dev

-First, install R. A binary is available in a self install PKG `here <http://cran.r-project.org/bin/macosx/>`
+The following used a local install of QIIME 1.4.0-dev.
+First, install R. A binary is available in a self install PKG `here <http://cran.r-project.org/bin/macosx/>`.

-The python version is included and it does run (directions below), but I haven't been able to compare it to the R version(werid optparse issue)
+The python version is included and it does run (directions below), but I haven't been able to compare it to the R version(werid optparse issue).

 Next, you will need to install the vegan package and the optparse package simply execute the following commands : ::